 This class is designed for new Care Coordinators not yet certified.
 It is a prerequisite to the State of Alaska Senior and Disability Services (SDS) three-day Beginning Care Coordinator Training.
 This one-day course includes these topics: Ethics, How to Serve Someone with a Disability, Advocacy, Person Centered Planning, and Skills of Interaction.

 Self-employment is a recognized and viable alternative for people with disabilities who want to work.
-In this two-hour class, learn the basic elements in self-employment, business proposals, and products/markets.
+In this two-hour class, learn the basic elements in self-employment.

 Youth Mental Health First Aid (YMHFA)